Bitcoin-ABC/bitcoin-abc/doc/benchmarking.md

 the rolling bloom filter, address encoding and decoding, CCoinsCaching, memory pool eviction, and wallet coin selection.

-After compiling bitcoin-abc, the benchmarks can be run with:
+After compiling DeVault, the benchmarks can be run with:
 `src/bench/bench_bitcoin`

 The output will look similar to: